She feigned death when I told her my skincare routine.

 - Mineral oil has received a bad reputation in recent years because it’s derived from petroleum.
 However, in this incredibly refined form, it’s completely safe to use.
-The one caveat is that it forms a layer over skin to retain moisture, making it a bad choice for people with oily, acne-prone skin.
+The one problem is that it forms a layer over skin to retain moisture, making it a bad choice for people with oily, acne-prone skin.

 - Silicones are found in products from cosmetics to sunscreens.
 Like mineral oil, silicones give your skin the feeling of hydration by leaving a layer of product on your skin.
-This residue traps oil and dirt, further clogging pores.
+This residue traps oil, grime and dirt, further clogging pores.

 - Alcohol feels amazing on oily skin at first.
 It quickly dissolves grease and oil, but also dries out your skin.
-Dryness is a signal to your skin to produce more sebum, leaving you caught in a vicious cycle of moisturizing and degreasing, and with lots of excess sebum on your face.
+Dryness is a signal to your skin to increase sebum production, leaving you caught in a vicious cycle of moisturizing and degreasing, and with lots of excess sebum on your face.